 Christian Ethics (GE 201D) is an application of Christian belief in matters of personal and social morals with the emphasis on the African context.
 Topics such as oppression, polygamy, hunger and rural development will be discussed.
 Prerequisites: Introduction to Psychology, Introduction to Theology, Theology I & II.
-9 South African credit hrs

 African Traditional Religions (GE 300D) studies the nature of African traditional religion, belief in minor deities, ancestral cults and reincarnation, priesthood, rites of passage, oracles and divinations, secret societies, charms, and magic (mutis), witchcraft and the future of African traditional religion.
 A key component of the course helps the African pastor and worker to be better equipped to present the gospel to meet the needs of adherents of ATR.
 The course examines ATR in the context of spiritual warfare.
 Prerequisites: Introduction to Theology, Theology I & II, Church History, Leadership in the Church.
-9 South African credit hrs

 General Church History (CH 300D) studies a brief history of the Christian church.
 Special attention is given to the history of the Wesleyan Church in Africa.
 Prerequisites: Wesleyan Church History & Discipline, World Religions.
-9 South African credit hrs